Frequently Asked Questions - Rules and Regulations

 Tournaments are an opportunity for teams of any skill and experience to participate with others of varying experience in a competition event.
 A tournament may be held in the following formats: double elimination or round robin depending on the number of teams and time available.
 Multiple game formats may also be used in a tournament.

 The Double Elimination Tournament is a format in which teams ceases to be eligible to win the championship upon having lost two matches, or host’s can opt to use this format if they are not looking to have an overall winner at the tournament.
-It as great format for a fun and competitive event without a leaderboard system.
+It is a great format for a fun and competitive event without a leaderboard system.

 Matches for the Double Elimination Tournament will be won by most points achieved in 3 rounds, and points do not carry over from match to match.